-There is no easy and general criterion which you could apply to a given function f(x) that would tell you if its Taylor series converges for any particular x (except x=0).
-On the other hand, it turns out that for many functions the Taylor series does converge to f(x) for all x in some interval $-\rho < x < \rho$.
+There is no easy and general criterion which you could apply to a given function f(x) that would tell you if its Taylor series converges for any particular x (except x=0 - what does the Taylor series look like when you set x=0?).
+On the other hand, it turns out that for many functions the Taylor series does converge to f(x) for all x in some interval $-\rho < x < \rho$ .
 In this section we will check this for two examples: the "geometric series" and the exponential function.